 What is Ethical Banking?

 You might be wondering: what is ethical banking?
 Ethical banking involves many concerns about how banking activities affect society and the environment.
 Today, financial institutions should only be adopting ethical practices to make a profit.
-That should be the case, even if it means not funding a profitable project with a negative impact on the environment or people.
+That should be the case, even if it means not funding a profitable project that negatively impacts the environment or people.

 As an impact investor, you should consider only ethical investment banks.
 However, we know this statement will only raise more questions than answers.
 You might be probably asking which banks are ethical.
 Are banks ethical at all?